Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/giant/cyclops.md

 NoteIcon: monster
 BestiaryType: giant
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 45, The Rise of Tiamat, Tomb of Annihilation, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight, Dragonlance: Shadow of the Dragon Queen.
-Available in the Basic Rules.
+Available in the Basic Rules."
 ---
 # [Cyclops](2-Mechanics/CLI/bestiary/giant/cyclops.md)
 *Source: Monster Manual p.
 45, The Rise of Tiamat, Tomb of Annihilation, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight, Dragonlance: Shadow of the Dragon Queen.
 Available in the Basic Rules.*